Looking for how to transfer money from India to UK online?

 There is another way you can start a bank-to-bank transfer – Netbanking.

 To initiate a wire transfer using SWIFT (above), you need to visit the bank.

-But if you have net banking service activated for your bank account, you don’t need to.
+But if you have net banking activated for your account, you don’t need to.
 You can initiate the transfer online from the comfort of your home.

-Here are a few other options of remitting money from India to UK:
+Here are a few other options for remitting money from India to the UK:

 - Western Union

 - PayPal: not a cheap option for transferring money from India to the UK

 - Foreign Currency Demand Drafts: Using this, the recipient can withdraw money send by you in their local currency.
 This option involves a time-consuming process and is expensive.

 Summary – Best way to transfer money from India to UK